-Credit exposure represents the University's potential loss if counterparties fail to perform under the terms of the contracts, or collateral, if any, does not fully support amounts obligated.
+The University has used investment-related derivatives to manage credit exposure.
+Credit exposure represents the University's potential loss if counterparties fail to perform under the terms of the contracts or if collateral, if any, does not fully support amounts obligated.
 This exposure is measured by the fair value of the cash collateral held at the counterparties at the reporting date.
-The University manages its exposure to credit risk by using highly rated counterparties, establishing risk-control limits, and obtaining collateral where appropriate, and on a net basis had obligations to counterparties as of August 31, 2020 and 2019, as disclosed in the tables on the next page.
-As a result, the University has limited credit risk.
-The University has entered into margin collateral agreements with major investment banks that impose a \$1 million threshold on both parties.
-As of August 31, 2020 and 2019, the University posted collateral of \$0 and \$0.7 million, respectively, to one counterparty.
-To date, the University has not incurred any losses on derivative financial instruments due to counterparty nonperformance.
+The University manages its exposure to credit risk by using highly rated counterparties, establishing risk-control limits, and obtaining collateral where appropriate, and on a net basis had obligations to counterparties until these swaptions expired during fiscal year 2020.
+The University had entered into margin collateral agreements with major investment banks that impose a \$1 million threshold on both parties.
+Therefore, as of August 31, 2021 and 2020, the University had posted collateral of \$0.